TALL SHIPS® GALVESTON

-The 2018 Tall Ships® Galveston festival hosted tours of the participating ships, numerous special events, sail away excursions, music, food and fun in a family-friendly format.
-Galveston Island served as the first port in the TALL SHIPS CHALLENGE® Gulf Coast 2018 Series, which saw participating ships travel across the Gulf of Mexico as they visit other participating cities throughout the month of April.
+The 2023 Tall Ships® Galveston festival hosts tours of participating ships, numerous special events, sail-away excursions, music, food, and fun in a family-friendly format.
+Galveston Island serves as one of three ports for the TALL SHIPS CHALLENGE® Gulf Coast 2023 Series, which features a fleet of ships traveling across the Gulf of Mexico as they visit other participating cities.
+Learn more here.

 ABOUT THE TALL SHIPS CHALLENGE®